ni/measurement-plugin-python/CONTRIBUTING.md

 ## Using Command Line

-1. Install production dependencies and development dependencies into a venv by running `poetry install`.
+1. Install production dependencies and development dependencies into a venv by running `poetry install --all-extras`.
 2. Execute the command `poetry run pytest -v` to run the tests, from the repo's root directory.

     ``` ps